OCA/operating-unit/account_operating_unit/README.rst

   create the invoice for.

 * Adds the Operating Unit (OU) to payments and payment methods.
-The operating unit of a payment will be that of the payment method choosen.
+The operating unit of a payment will be that of the payment method chosen.

 * Implements security rules at OU level to invoices, payments and journal items.